 Classroom activities and resources

 - Help kids to see that nature is all around them.
 Visit a garden, field or forest, or simply step outside your school.
 Post a chart within easy reach so students can record the birds, animals, and interesting plants they see.
-Have your students draw, paint, or write about what they saw and how they felt while outdoors.

 - Discuss wildlife viewing ethics.
 Don't chase wildlife.
 Move quietly, slowly, and in plain view.
 Maintain a safe distance; use binoculars rather than your feet to get closer.
 Be respectful of nesting and denning areas.